overview components memorymap downloads possibilities contact

 Digital Input/Output is provided by a 6522 Versatile Interface Adapter (VIA).

-The VIA offers two 8 bit ports, of which every line can be individually configured to be an input or an output.
-Four additional control lines are provided, and these may be set to generate an interrupt if triggered.
+The VIA offers us two 8bit ports, of which every line can be individually configured to be an input or an output.
+Four additional lines are provided, and these may be set to generate an interrupt if triggered.

-Within Amélie, it is expected that port A is used as inputs (for sensing) while port B is used as outputs (for driving motors, relays, etc).
-The reason for this is that the values present on port A, when read, will be the true values of each pin (regardless of its status as an input or an output), while the values read back from port B are the latched values.
+Within Amélie, it is usual that port A is used as inputs (for sensing) while port B is used as outputs (for driving motors, relays, etc).

 The little circuit shown is a Philips PCF8583P.
 This can act as a real-time clock with 240 bytes of NVRAM, or as 256 bytes of NVRAM.
 Salvaged from an old VCR, this part happens to be the same as is used in the 'Archimedes' range of computers.